Projects Related to the Dietary Guidelines

 HHS develops the Physical Activity Guidelines for Americans which provides evidence-based advice on how physical activity can help promote health and reduce the risk of chronic disease.
 The second edition of the Physical Activity Guidelines for Americans includes recommendations for Americans ages 3 years and over — including people at increased risk of chronic disease.

 It is an essential resource for health professionals and policy makers and is used to inform federal physical activity programs and initiatives.
+The Move Your Way® campaign is the promotional campaign for the second edition of the Physical Activity Guidelines for Americans.
+It offers tools and resources for consumers and professionals to learn about the Physical Activity Guidelines and share its key messages.

 Recognizing the importance of physical activity to promote health and help prevent chronic disease, the Dietary Guidelines for Americans, 2020-2025 recommends that Americans of all ages meet the Physical Activity Guidelines for Americans.